danhbuidcn/rails_fundamental/README.md

     Navigate to `http://localhost:3001` in your browser to view the application.

+## Seeding the Database

+Use `rails db:seed` to populate the database with sample data from the `db/seeds.rb` file.

 ## Contributing

 Feel free to contribute by submitting issues or pull requests.